stormpath/stormpath-rails/README.md

 end
 ```

-When user navigates to `/login` he will see a facebook login button.
-If he is authenticated succesfully he will be redirected back to rails root_path.
+When user navigates to `/login` he will see a Facebook login button.
+If he is authenticated successfully, he will be redirected back to the `root_path`.

 ## Overriding Stormpath

 ### Routes
-You can optionally run `rails generate stormpath:routes` to dump a copy of the default routes into your application for modification
+You can optionally dump a copy of the default routes into your application for modification:

 ```sh
 rails generate stormpath:routes
 ```

 ### Controllers
-To override a Stormpath controller, subclass it and update the routes to point to your new controller (see the "Routes" section).
+To override a Stormpath controller, subclass it and update the routes to point to your new controller (see the "Routes" section):
 ```ruby
 class PasswordsController < Stormpath::Rails::PasswordsController
 class SessionsController < Stormpath::Rails::SessionsController